dnlzrgz/hugo-terrassa-theme/README.md

 # Terrassa - Hugo Theme

 Terrassa is a simple, fast and responsive theme for Hugo with a strong focus on accessibility made from scratch.
+This is Luis' fork of the original repo.

 ![Hugo Terrassa theme screenshot](https://github.com/danielkvist/hugo-terrassa-theme/blob/master/images/screenshot.png)